ShahariarRabby/Mail_Server/README.md

 # Mail Server
-### This can send and recive mail from Gmail server.
+# This can send and receive mail from Gmail server.

-## All code are well descive.
-Please see the ipynb file for more details.
+### All code is well described.
+Please see the `ipynb` file for more details.
 Also read the comment.
-## If you want to underestand the code see the ipynb file. `.py` files are for running perpose.
+### If you want to understand the code see the ipynb file. `.py` files are for running purpose.

-## You may only need to install *playsound* library `pip install *playsound*`
+## You may only need to install *playsound* library `pip install playsound`
-** library need to install: **
+#### library need to install:

 if you face any problem please follow this process to install the library